 This instructional emphasis area assesses your knowledge of the proper playing position and fingering or sticking methods for percussion, wind and string instruments.
 You should also be familiar with ways to improve tone through modifications to embouchure or bowing techniques.
 Additionally, if you can identify repertoires appropriate for a range of musical talents and ensembles, you'll be prepared to answer these instrumental instruction questions, which make up 5% of the exam.

 Questions about general music instruction also comprise 5% of exam content.
 You'll need to know how to include creative movement as part of general music instruction.
 Processes for maintaining classroom instruments are also covered along with techniques for showing students how to play such instruments as recorders and chromatic bells.

-FTCE is a registered trademark of National Evaluation Systems, which is not affiliated with Study.com.
+Florida Teacher Certification Examinations (FTCE) is a registered trademark of Pearson Education, Inc., which is not affiliated with Study.com.

 Earning College Credit

 Did you know… We have over 160 college courses that prepare you to earn credit by exam that is accepted by over 1,500 colleges and universities.
 You can test out of the first two years of college and save thousands off your degree.
 Anyone can earn credit-by-exam regardless of age or education level.

 To learn more, visit our Earning Credit Page